 What many people fail to remember is that driving is a privilege.
 Not everyone has access to a driver’s license, and those who do must agree to follow the law in order to obtain their license.
 Unfortunately, the law is not very lenient when it comes to punishing drivers.
 A small, honest mistake can still lead to significant punishments and consequences.

 Driving while under the influence (DUI) is one such offense.
 Fortunately, there is hope if you have been arrested on DUI charges.
-With the help of an experienced DUI defense attorney, like the team at the Law Offices of Christopher J. McCann, APC, you can fight your DUI case and protect your rights.
+With the help of an experienced Orange County DUI Lawyer, like the team at the Law Offices of Christopher J. McCann, APC, you can fight your DUI case and protect your rights.

 We know that DUIs are not as straightforward as many people would like to believe.
 In fact, there are many ways that a completely innocent driver can be arrested on DUI charges.
 We are here to make sure that the justice system does not take advantage of individuals and families like this and to ensure that a small mistake or error in judgment does not ruin your entire life.
 The punishments for DUIs can be severe, and we want to protect our clients from consequences that they do not deserve.